Adityanath hits out at Akhilesh Yadav for 'comparing' Jinnah with Sardar Patel | Politics

 The BSP hit out at Yadav on Monday for speaking of the four leaders in the same breath and alleged that there is a ''collusion'' between the SP and the BJP.

-In a tweet in Hindi, Bahujan Samaj Party (BSP) chief Mayawati alleged that Yadav's remarks on Jinnah and the BJP's response to it are part of a well-thought-out strategy of the two parties to vitiate the atmosphere on Hindu-Muslim lines ahead of the Uttar Pradesh Assembly polls.
+In a tweet in Hindi, Mayawati alleged that Yadav's remarks on Jinnah and the BJP's response to it are part of a well-thought-out strategy of the two parties to vitiate the atmosphere on Hindu-Muslim lines ahead of the Uttar Pradesh Assembly polls.

 The SP president, in his address at an event in Hardoi on Sunday, had lavished praise on Patel on his 146th birth anniversary but raised eyebrows at one point when he appeared to equate the four leaders, including Jinnah, the founder of Pakistan.

-The SP leader had said, ''Sardar Patel understood the ground and he made decisions accordingly.
-Hence, he is also known as Iron Man.'' ''Sardar Patel, Father of the Nation Mahatma Gandhi, Jawaharlal Nehru and (Muhammad Ali) Jinnah studied in the same institute and became barristers.
+''Sardar Patel, Father of the Nation Mahatma Gandhi, Jawaharlal Nehru and Jinnah studied in the same institute and became barristers.
 They helped (India) get freedom and never backed away from any struggle,'' Yadav had said.

 He had also referred to the ban imposed on the RSS by Patel, the then home minister, following Mahatma Gandhi's assassination in 1948, saying only he could do it.